What materials should I send to be considered in the program?

 Do you offer any scholarships?

 No, but we do offer need-based assistance to students that meet federal guidelines for financial and educational disadvantage.
 These students may be eligible for a stipend to cover the cost of tuition.
 This funding is from a Health Research Services Administration Health Careers Opportunity Program grant.
 Applicants must provide parent income tax forms (if claimed as a dependent) or if independent must provide their own tax return.
 Additional information regarding high school attended and parental educational information will also be required to verify eligibility.
 In order to be considered for this stipend, applications must complete the Advanced Premedical Post-Baccalaureate Student Hardship Form.
+These HCOP stipends are untaxed; eligible students will be responsible for reporting these monies as income and paying all appropriate state and federal taxes.

 How many applicants are you accepting to the premed program?